Portrait Photo

 No calculators are allowed for midterms or the final exam.

 Midterms will be held during our usual class time.
-Each midterm will be timed for 45 minutes and there will be 6 questions.
+Each midterm will be timed for 45 minutes and will consist of 6 questions.

 • Midterm 1 will be held during the 5th week on Friday.
 It will cover Ch7.